fktn-k/fkYAML/docs/mkdocs/docs/api/basic_node/boolean_type.md

 using boolean_type = BooleanType;
 ```

-The type used to store boolean node values.
+The type used to store boolean values.
 The YAML specification describes a boolean as a type which differentiates the following literals:

 * true, True, TRUE -> `true`
 * false, False, FALSE -> `false`

-To store boolean objects in [`basic_node`](index.md) class, the type is defined by the template parameter `BooleanType` which chooses the type to use for boolean objects.
+The actual type is defined by the template parameter `BooleanType`.
-If not explicitly specified, the default type `bool` will be chosen.
+If not explicitly specified, the default type `bool` is defined.
-With the decided type, boolean objects are stored directly inside a [`basic_node`](index.md).
+With the decided type, boolean values are stored directly inside a [`basic_node`](index.md).

+## **Examples**

-???+ Example
+???
+Example

     ```cpp
     --8<-- "examples/ex_basic_node_boolean_type.cpp:9"